 John Foy QC specialises in serious personal injury and clinical negligence cases, occupational disease litigation and costs.
-Most of his cases nowadays are brain damage, paraplegics, amputations etc. He has appeared in many reported cases on these topics and has conducted occupational disease litigation since the 1970s.
-Case is included Corr v IBC Vehicles (suicide as a result of industrial injury), Hawley v Luminar (vicarious liability) and he acted for the coal miners in their ground breaking group litigation for respiratory disease which led directly to the setting up of the miners compensation scheme.
+Most of his cases nowadays are brain damage, paraplegics, amputations etc. He has appeared in many reported cases on these topics and has conducted occupational disease litigation since the 1970s especially relating to asbestos and cancers.
+Cases include Corr v IBC Vehicles (suicide as a result of industrial injury), Hawley v Luminar (vicarious liability) and he acted for the coal miners in their groundbreaking group litigation for respiratory disease which led directly to the setting up of the miners’ compensation scheme.

 Click here to download.